Vladislav Malkevich (economist): Currency and Exports Control

-From 1992 to 1998 V.L.
-Malkevich worked at commercial entities in Russia.
+From 1992 to 1998 Malkevich worked at commercial entities in Russia.

-There came a time when V.L.
-Malkevich's record of a successful government executive was in great demand again to help in the National effort to uplift the country's economy.
+There came a time when Malkevich's record of a successful government executive was in great demand again to help in the national effort to uplift the country's economy.
 In 1998 he was offered to head the Russian Federal Service for Currencies and Exports Control (VEK).
-His Organization managed to help curb the outflow of capital from the Country working in close contact with the Central Bank of the Russian Federation and cold start the economy on a revival cycle.
-In 1999 a new law on export control was passed by the parliament drafted with the direct participation of V.L.
-Malkevich.
-The law is still current to-day mildly adjusted from its original form.
+His organization managed to help curb the outflow of capital from the country working in close contact with the Central Bank of the Russian Federation and cold start the economy on a revival cycle.
+In 1999 a new law on export control was passed by the parliament drafted with the direct participation of Malkevich.
+The law is still active today however it is mildly adjusted from its original form.